Figure 2.2 shows the principal elements of the Library's corporate governance structure.

 Corporate Planning Framework

 The Balanced Scorecard continues to be the Library’s principal planning support system, facilitating the integration of strategic, operational and budget planning.
 Since its introduction in 2000–01, the Balanced Scorecard has proved to be a successful performance management tool accepted by staff and other stakeholders.
 All scorecard achievements, initiatives and targets are reviewed regularly as part of strategic management planning and monitoring processes.
+In 2014–15, the Library completed a review of its performance indicators and explored alternative reporting systems to the Balanced Scorecard.
+This work was initiated to assist the Library to develop and implement performance frameworks under the PGPA Act.

 Risk Management Framework

-The Library’s Risk Management Framework continues to provide effective tools for identifying, evaluating and responding to risks that may affect the collection, core business functions and resources, staff and visitors and/or strategic decision-making.
+The Library’s Risk Management Framework continues to provide effective tools for identifying, evaluating and responding to risks that may affect the collection, core business functions and resources, staff and visitors, and/or strategic decision-making.